 I really don't think I need a licence – what do I need to do?

-If you think you don’t need a licence, please check that all of the following are true before getting in touch with us:
+If you think you don't need a TV Licence, please check that all the following are true before getting in touch with us:

 What if I'm not at uni for the summer?